alexch/codelikethis/public/lessons/agile/planning.md

 * a feature story delivers VALUE to the customer
 * feature stories are ESTIMATED and TESTED by the developers
 * features are ACCEPTED by the customer

+# Project Planning with Pivotal Tracker (2)

+* tasks live inside a story and do not deliver value on their own
+* stories can be SPLIT at any time as needed
+* chores and bugs are POINTLESS (unestimated) and do not deliver value
+    * they pay off debt or increase knowledge
+* dependencies between stories are IGNORED
+  * but can be captured as LINKS to other stories

+# Project Planning with Pivotal Tracker (3)

 * velocity is MEASURED by counting only the stories accepted in an iteration
 * iterations are BOUNDED by date and velocity
   * not by scope or deadlines
 * velocity is an APPROXIMATION (prediction) of work per iteration
-* dependencies between stories are IGNORED
+* releases are GOALS not deadlines
-  * but can be captured as LINKS to other stories
+    * they can have a target date, but they might move past it and go red

-* Project Planning with Pivotal Tracker (cont.)
+# Project Planning with Pivotal Tracker (4)

 * ICEBOX is fluid and chaotic - unordered, unestimated, for possibilities or “cold storage”
-* an epic comprises MANY STORIES
+* an EPIC comprises MANY STORIES
     * feature sets or themes, not releases
-* releases are GOALS not deadlines
-    * they can have a target date, but they might move past it and go red
 * labels are free text TAGS
     * can be used to layer other workflows on top
-* tasks live inside a story and do not deliver value on their own
-* stories can be SPLIT at any time as needed
-* chores and bugs are POINTLESS (unestimated) and do not deliver value
-    * they pay off debt or increase knowledge